Finding out if our blood sugar is normal is not as simple as it seems. It depends on our particular situation.

 What Level of Blood Sugar Is Healthy?

 This question always leads to a long debate.
-According to long-term studies, the risk of complications has a dramatic drop off when the HbA1c is actually lower than 7 percent, which is an estimated average of the blood sugar of 154 mg/dL i.e. 8.6 mmol.
+According to long-term studies, the risk of complications has a dramatic drop off when the HbA1c is lower than 7 percent, which is estimated average blood sugar of 154 mg/dL i.e. 8.6 mmol.